pagkly/Zed/Investopedia4/What Is demonetization.md

 Small businesses and households struggled to find cash and reports of daily wage workers not receiving their dues surfaced.
 The rupee fell sharply against the dollar.

-The government’s goal (and rationale for the abrupt announcement) was to combat India's thriving [[underground economy]](https://www.investopedia.com/terms/u/underground-economy.asp) on several fronts: eradicate counterfeit currency, fight tax evasion (only 1 percent of the population pays taxes), eliminate [[black money]](https://www.investopedia.com/terms/b/black-money.asp) gained from [[money laundering]](https://www.investopedia.com/terms/m/moneylaundering.asp) and terrorist financing activities, and to promote a cashless economy.
+The government’s goal (and rationale for the abrupt announcement) was to combat India's thriving [[underground economy]](https://www.investopedia.com/terms/u/underground-economy.asp) on several fronts: eradicate counterfeit currency, fight [[Tax Evasion|tax evasion]] (only 1 percent of the population pays taxes), eliminate [[black money]](https://www.investopedia.com/terms/b/black-money.asp) gained from [[money laundering]](https://www.investopedia.com/terms/m/moneylaundering.asp) and terrorist financing activities, and to promote a cashless economy.
 Individuals and entities with huge sums of black money gotten from parallel cash systems were forced to take their large-denomination notes to a bank, which was by law required to acquire [[tax]](https://www.investopedia.com/terms/t/taxes.asp) information on them.
 If the owner could not provide proof of making any tax payments on the cash, a penalty of 200 percent of the owed amount was imposed.